prog4biol/pfb2019/problemsets/Python_06_problemset.md

 2. Modifiy the script in the previous problem to write the contents to a new file called "Python_06_uc.txt"

 3. Open and print the reverse complement of each sequence in [Python_06.seq.txt](https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/Python_06.seq.txt).
 Each line is the following format:    `seqName\tsequence\n.` Make sure to print the output in fasta format including the sequence name and a note in the description that this is the reverse complement.
 Print to STDOUT and capture the output into a file with a command line redirect '>'.
+   - **Remember is is always a good idea to start with a test set for which you know the correct output.**

 4. Open the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file [Python_06.fastq](https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/Python_06.fastq) and go through each line of the file.
 Count the number of lines and the number of characters per line.
 Have your program report the:
     - total number of lines